A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Introduction

 \section{Introduction}

-Estimating the health effects of air pollution is a crucially important scientific question as there exists a large public health burden due to exposure to ambient air pollution \citep{cohen2017estimates, burnett2018global}.
-There exist a vast epidemiological literature examining the impact of air pollution on a wide variety of aspects of human health, such as respiratory health, cardiovascular health, mortality, and birth defects, among many others.
-See \cite{kampa2008human} for a review of these health effects, and \cite{dockery1993association} or \cite{pope2002lung} for seminal studies that began to investigate the link between air pollution and health.
-In nearly all studies of the health effects of air pollution, exposure to air pollution is measured either at an individual's residence or home geographic area.
-This is problematic as people travel to different geographic regions with potentially different levels of air pollution, and this can lead to biased estimates of the effects of air pollution.
+Estimating the health effects of air pollution is a crucially important scientific question due to the large public health burden of exposure to air pollution \citep{cohen2017estimates, burnett2018global}.
+In most environmental health studies, exposure to air pollution is measured at an individuals' residence or home geographic area.
+This ignores the fact that people spend time in different geographic regions with potentially different levels of air pollution, and not accounting for this can potentially lead to biased estimates of the effects of air pollution on health.
 Additionally, most work has focused on examining the impact of a single pollutant at a time.
-Humans are exposed to an array of ambient air pollutants, which has led to a shift towards estimating the health effects of multiple pollutants simultaneously \citep{dominici2010opinion}.
-This has the potential to lead to more targeted regulatory policy that focuses on the most harmful sources of pollution, but also comes with increased complications.
-In this work, we address both of these issues by investigating the impact of mobility on estimation of the effects of air pollution in a way that can be incorporated with both single or multi-pollutant analyses.
+Humans are exposed to an array of ambient air pollutants, which has led to a shift towards estimating the health effects of multiple pollutants simultaneously \citep{dominici2010protecting}.
+In this work, we address both of these limitations by investigating the impact of mobility on the estimation of the health effects of air pollution in a way that can be incorporated with both single or multi-pollutant analyses.